Calculating your Course Total

 eClass allows you to use a combination of gradebook categories, aggregation methods or a custom formula to calculate your Course Total.

 The default aggregation method applied to the gradebook, Simple weighted mean of grades, does not calculate the course total based on weighted grading scheme.
-The grading strategy, or aggregation method, required to assign specific weights to grades must be changed to Weighted mean of grades in order for the grades to be calculated based on a specific weighted grading scheme.
+The grading strategy, or aggregation method, required to assign specific weights to grades must be changed to

 Was this article helpful?